wp-plugins/wp-ecommerce-shop-styling/readme.txt

 WPSC Shop Styling is the perfect improvement for your WP E-Commerce store.
 Make your WPEC shop more professional with branded HTML mails, custom email text, PDF invoices and individual transaction results pages.
 Apply your corporate identity to all outgoing mails and invoice documents!
-Includes ready to use templates for every custom content. vailable in English, German, Hungarian and French.
+Includes ready to use templates for every custom content. vailable in English, German, Spanish, Italian, Dutch, Swedish, Hungarian and French.

 = HTML mail templates =